MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 Hi there!
 Welcome to my personal homepage.
-I'm currently a Final Year Undergraduate Student in the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), pursing a bachelor degree in Computer Science and Mathematics. *And I'll be actively searching for a PhD position after my graduation*.
+I'm currently a Final Year Undergraduate Student in the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), pursing a bachelor degree in Computer Science and Mathematics.
 My research interest lies in the field of natural language processing, with a specific interest in commonsense reasoning and knowledge base completion.